valancej/documentation/_pro/builds-and-configuration/environment-variables.md

 The most common way to use environment variables on Codeship Pro is by using our `encrypted_env_file` option.
 This lets you keep all environment variables securely encrypted, via a project-specific AES key, and therefore never explicitly visible in your repo.

 By doing this, you never have to worry about using environment variables for passing your secrets to your CI/CD pipeline and to your builds.
+Codeship Pro uses [AES-256 bit encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

 ### Downloading Your AES Key